apple/ccs-caldavtester/README.md

 		</arg>
 	</verify>

-statusCode:
+## statusCode
 Performs a simple test of the response status code and returns True if the code matches, otherwise False.

 	Argument: 'status'
 		If the argument is not present, the any 2xx status code response